coderaiser/putout/docs/the-book-of-ast.md

 "Hi pal!", 🐇 Rabbit  with a full mouth of carrots 🥕 says.

-"Hi Rabbit"!, said Putout, "What a surprise!".
+"Hi Rabbit!", said Putout, "What a surprise!".

 "Today I saw the code placed from carrots that looks this way", said Rabbit and started to placing carrots.
 "Look!", he said when over: